 Preheat oven to 350 degrees F.

-Coat a 13 x 9 inch baking dish with baking spray and set aside.
+Coat a 13 x 9-inch baking pan with nonstick spray to prevent bars from sticking to the bottom of the pan and set aside.

 Open your crescent roll containers.